timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-08:
+# Objectives for Today 2020-11-09:

-- Bringing a video from concept to export if all goes well.
-- Learning and practicing new skills to get faster, better, stronger at video creation.
+- Update Key Performance Indicators.
+- Update Discord Weekly Topic
+- Release the Development Cycle video to YouTube, post on reddit etc.
+- Write an email update for pit lane reports.
+- If time, create a thumbnail for intro video.

 **Purpose**

-To learn new video production skills and keep pushing to do better.
+To push the adventure forward.

-NEW RECORD: Day 163 in a row
+NEW RECORD: Day 164 in a row